Frequently asked questions

 Do you have special wedding stamps?

 Yes.
 Each year, usually in January, we issue a new booklet of 10 self adhesive wedding stamps.
-The 2013 Wedding Stamp is now available to purchase.
+This year's Wedding Stamp is now available to purchase.

 I can’t find a stamp or first day cover in your stamp shop.